 Variety of dipping glazes, brush- ons, slips and stains

-Bisque and glaze fire twice a week
+Bisque and glaze firings each week

 Ribs, knives, sponges, trimming tools, calipers, scale, Giffin Grip, bats, ware boards, buckets